App Distribution to Testers

 Who Uses Tester Distribution?

-Who uses testing distribution?
+Who uses tester distribution

 Common Methods for App Distribution to Testers